About Albany County

 How can I search for someone recently arrested in Albany County, New York?

 To search for someone recently arrested in Albany County, you can use the Albany County Correctional Facility's inmate lookup tool.
-The facility is located at 840 Albany Shaker Road, Albany, NY.
+The facility is located at 840 Albany Shaker Road, the county seat area, NY.
 You can access the inmate search online through the Albany County Sheriff's Office website.
 This tool provides information on current inmates, including booking details and charges.
 For further assistance, you may contact the facility directly at (518) 869-2600.

 Mugshots or booking photos in Albany County can be obtained from the Albany County Sheriff's Office.
 The office maintains records of arrests and can provide access to booking photos.
 You can visit their official website to see if they offer an online portal for public access.
 Alternatively, you can contact the Sheriff's Office at 58 Verda Avenue, Clarksville, NY, or call them at (518) 765-2351 for more information.